josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

     * applicant;
     * consumer;
     * subject of administration;
+    into:
-    into a person with claims the institution must answer.
+    * a person with claims the institution must answer.
 * The diagnostic relationship is:

 Students’ Rights Charter
 → candidates should not depend only on institutional goodwill

-* The final sourced node should reproduce the charter’s exact rights language and distinguish:
+* The final sourced version should reproduce the charter’s exact rights language and distinguish:
     * legal right;
     * policy commitment;
     * administrative service standard;